-Did you know you can visit English, Italian, and Japanese gardens all in one small Wisconsin city?
-In Janesville, the award-winning Rotary Botanical Gardens is a 20-acre botanical display of 4,000 plant varieties.
+Did you know you can visit English, Italian, and Japanese gardens all in one small Midwestern American city?
+In Janesville, Wisconsin, the award-winning Rotary Botanical Gardens is a 20-acre botanical display of 4,000 plant varieties.
 With 24 beautifully landscaped and themed gardens, this Janesville botanical garden is a family-friendly attraction for aspiring green thumbs of all ages.

 To say Rotary Botanical Gardens is also a photographer’s paradise doesn’t do it justice.
 In my morning spent there in September 2017, I was in awe at every turn.
 Each garden was popping in colorful blooms.
 There was so much to capture!
 Though I came home with dozens of photos to edit, I’ve selected 23 of my favorites to share with you.
 As the saying goes, a picture is worth a thousand words.

-I’d like to thank the Janesville Area Convention & Visitors Bureau for hosting my visit to Rotary Botanical Gardens.
+Disclosure: I’d like to thank the Janesville Area Convention & Visitors Bureau for hosting my visit to Rotary Botanical Gardens.
+This post also contains some affiliate links and ads.
+When you click on one of these links, I may earn a commission.
+As an Amazon Associate, I earn from qualifying purchases.
 As always, all opinions are my own.

 Rotary Botanical Gardens In Janesville, Wisconsin

 English Cottage, Italian and French Formal Gardens

 As you enter Rotary Botanical Gardens, you’ll likely start at the charming English Cottage gardens.
 You might just feel as if you are in the Cotswolds.
 Then you can follow the path to the formal Italian and French gardens, where I had flashbacks to visiting the gardens at European castles.